MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Initialization Matters: Privacy-Utility Analysis of Overparameterized Neural Networks. [[paper]](https://arxiv.org/abs/2310.20579)
+  - Jiayuan Ye, Zhenyu Zhu, Fanghui Liu, Reza Shokri, Volkan Cevher.
+  - Key Word: Differential Privacy; Membership Inference Attacks; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> This paper investigates the impact of model over-parameterization in randomized machine learning algorithms on data privacy.
+It establishes a privacy bound for the KL divergence between model distributions on neighboring datasets, showing that this bound is influenced by factors like initialization, width, and depth of neural networks.
+The analysis reveals that privacy is closely related to the squared gradient norm during training.
+Notably, for linearized networks, privacy loss is linked to the per-layer variance of initialization distribution.
+The study demonstrates that privacy can improve with increased depth under certain initializations but deteriorates with others, highlighting the complex relationship between privacy and depth influenced by initialization.
+The paper also discusses the trade-off between privacy and utility under a fixed privacy budget.

 - Detecting Pretraining Data from Large Language Models. [[paper]](https://arxiv.org/abs/2310.16789)
   - Weijia Shi, Anirudh Ajith, Mengzhou Xia, Yangsibo Huang, Daogao Liu, Terra Blevins, Danqi Chen, Luke Zettlemoyer.
   - Key Word: Auditing Machine Unlearning; Large Language Models.